LOUD-Mining/WhatCoin/README.md

     cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..

-You can then run the uplexa tools normally.
+You can then run the whatcoin tools normally.
 Performance will typically halve.

 * valgrind